 How many expats live in Mexico?

-Your living expenses in Mexico will depend on the circumstances of your move, as your costs will be different depending on whether you move on your own or with a family with kids.
-Expats in Mexico have been enjoying their lifestyle: a large number of Americans and Canadians move to Mexico because their dollars go much further.
+Your cost of living in Mexico will depend on the circumstances of your move, as your living costs will be different depending on whether you move on your own or with a family with kids.
+American expats in Mexico have been enjoying their lifestyle: a large number of Americans and Canadians move to Mexico because their dollars go much further.
 It all depends on the city you live in, the type of home you rent, your health, and your lifestyle.
 Besides, there have not been much news on cost of living crisis in Mexico.

 Here is a summary of potential cost of living in Mexico in 2022, according to Numbeo:

-- Cost of living in Mexico is, on average, 48.87% lower than in United Kingdom.
+- Cost of living in Mexico is, on average, 49% lower than in the USA

-- Rent in Mexico is, on average, 60.60% lower than in United Kingdom.
+- Rent in Mexico is, on average, 73% lower than in the USA

 What makes Mexico so great for expats?
 Moving to Mexico